nvcrash/autoSerie/README.md

   (calling reserve on vector)
   can break const because sometimes memory is just copy onto your object data

-- no escaping by default
 - custom stream serialization (you define a stream with a standart write and read method)
 - there is no packing of bytes in structures (direct transfer) by default this is for faster transfer in the case that the time for packing,
 - serialization of standart types, collection
-- you can implement custom serialization with static dispatch
+- you can implement custom serialization with static dispatch by inheriting interface
 - you can implement custom serialization with in a contiguous way (you can specify how to write and read contiguous object data)
 - compatible with standart c++ stream (but a bit overkill, you might just use boost)

 #Why ?

 serialization of Contiguous collection of objects with virtual method is at serious cost (you must write them one by one), it makes it not usable for real time data management.
-This template lib can be used outside a standart c++ stream, you actually define your stream, you could write in a device mapped in memory or in PCI bus, you just have to implement a read and a write method see .
+This template lib can be used outside a standart c++ stream, you actually define your stream, you could write in a device mapped in memory or in PCI bus, you just have to implement a read and a write method
 Sometimes buffering is to avoid and then c++ stream are simply too overkill

 it will soon support linked structures with ref and pointers (for the link beetween the serialized structures to be preserved)